I have been thinking a lot lately about how not to be a zombie.

-I taught Philosophy of Zombies this summer, and I am increasingly convinced that zombies are not science fiction but are quite real and closer to us than we would like to imagine.
+This summer I taught Philosophy of Zombies.
+And I am increasingly convinced that zombies are not science fiction but are quite real and closer to us than we would like to imagine.

 What is a Zombie?